 This advice must be read in conjunction with the Staff Mobile Device policy.
 It is rarely appropriate for teachers to write personal notes or letters, to communicate by mobile phone or to send an email, to individual pupils.
 This advice is not intended to stop the use of internal e-mail at St John's for the provision and submission of work, advice over aspects of subjects being covered or other professional matters.
 It is never appropriate to give pupils your personal mobile phone number.
-For example on school trips, the school mobile phone should be used.
-Staff must not take photographs of pupils on mobile phones and personal cameras.
-All digital images should be taken on School cameras or devices and be transferred to the school network as soon as possible so they can be monitored.
-Teachers should keep passwords secure and regularly change them to ensure that no other person can gain access to their e-mail account and maliciously send messages which appear to have been written by them.
+Except with specific permission from the SLT, staff may not use their own cameras, phones or other equipment to take pictures in school or at school events.
+A school camera is available for this purpose.
+If staff go out on a trip and, with permission, take pictures on their phone then our policy is that these are then uploaded to our server and deleted from their own devices as soon as is reasonably possible.
+'Mobile free' areas must be observed at all times.
 Under no circumstances is any member of staff permitted to take images or make recordings of EYFS pupils on a personal mobile device.